-Note – These 2 guys are outliers and I don’t think anyone can repeat what they have done but they are the foundation for Value Investing.
+Note – These 2 guys (Warren & Charlie) are outliers and I don’t think anyone can repeat what they have done but they are the foundation for Value Investing.
 Also note that I say “Buy Low” and not “Buy Cheap”.
 Cheap is not necessarily Value.

 To understand various aspects of a company, you should read the Annual Report and Conference Call transcripts.
 To anaylse companies and their financial performance, I use Screener website where you can find all the listed Indian companies’ data in one place:

 I use ValuePickr to see research work done by other investors on companies I am interested in.
 It helps me get a different perspective.